thenetworkstate/luma2discord/README.md

 Important to note:
 - Make sure you're running the server locally when you install it in your server.
 - Make sure you add the development endpoint to the "Redirects" section in the Discord Developer Portal.
-- To test, make sure the server you're using doesn't have the bot already installed.
-If you're testing, it's likely you'll also want to remove the guild from the database to start fresh.
-You can do this through calling `sqlite` in your terminal and then deleting the row in the `guild_settings` table or using a database browser like [DB Browser](https://sqlitebrowser.org/dl/) to review the data visually..
+- To test, make sure you have the local posgreql server running.

 ### Database Setup